-1. Open the fuel tank vent screw (in filler cap) on manual venting type fuel tanks.
+Open fuel tank vent screw (in filler cap) on manual venting type fuel tanks.

-Position the fuel line primer bulb so the arrow on the side of the bulb is pointing up.
+2. Position the fuel line primer bulb so the arrow on the side of the bulb is pointing up.
 Squeeze the fuel line primer bulb several times until it feels firm.

-Set the lanyard stop switch to the "RUN" position.
-Refer to General Information - Lanyard Stop Switch
+3. Install the lanyard stop switch cap onto the stop switch.
+See General Information - Lanyard Stop Switch.